 There are several types of fraud.
 Types of fraud include identity theft, in which another person opens bank accounts in another person’s name.
 Credit card fraud involves the use of another person’s credit card or line of credit without their permission.
 Mortgage and loan fraud can occur when people are misled to believe a company can lower their interest rates, but the company doing the assistance isn’t really offering a service and often is trying to get the person’s personal information.
 Fraud can include fake charities or fake companies that represent their services or their mission.
 Other types of fraud include debt collection fraud, where a person misrepresents themselves as a debt collector or holder of a debt, getting a person to pay money when the person seeking payment, in fact, doesn’t hold the debt or doesn’t have a valid claim to the debt.
 Other types of scams and fraud include social engineering scams where a person receives fraudulent e-mails and is convinced that they are dealing with someone official, like a banker, broker, or government official, and either gives away sensitive personal information or wires money.

-If you believe you or your company were victims of fraud, the Law Office of George R. Fusner, Jr. in Nashville, Tennessee may be able to help you with your case.
-Our fraud lawyers may be able to assist you in making a claim, seeking damages, and seeking justice if you have been defrauded.
+If you believe you or your company were victims of fraud, the Law Office of George R. Fusner, Jr. may be able to help you with your case.
+Our Nashville fraud attorney may be able to assist you in making a claim, seeking damages, and seeking justice if you have been defrauded.
 If you are being falsely accused of fraud, it is important to defend yourself and your reputation.
 The Law Office of George R. Fusner, Jr. in Nashville, Tennessee is a fraud law firm that may be able to assist you.

 How to Protect Yourself From Fraud in Nashville, Tennessee